Geometric lighting, geometric print cushions, geometric homeware — geometry is taking interiors by storm.

 Rather than hang the shades on the old white fittings, I ordered a couple of black industrial style lampholder pendants too.

-In a different setting the coloured lamp-holders would look amazing in sunshine yellow — or even red — supporting the hanging diamond shapes, but for our bedroom and dressing area the black works perfectly.
+In a different setting the coloured lamp-holders would look amazing.
+Maybe in sunshine yellow — or even red.
+But for our bedroom and dressing area the black works perfectly.

 I’m pretty pleased with them, I must tell you.